 Supporting Staff

-Melany Flint, Field Technician
+Melany Flint, Field Supervisor

 Melany Flint joined our Ecological Restoration Team in June 2022.
 Melany graduated from Florida International University with a bachelor's degree in biology as well as a bachelor's degree in natural and applied sciences.
 She also earned a certificate in biodiversity conservation.
 Melany was born in Miami and has had a deep appreciation for all things nature from an early start.
 She spent some time collecting data on butterflies that are endemic to the Everglades pine rocklands and hopes to one day conduct her own research.
-Email.
+Email Melanie.

-Hector Reyes-Gaspar, Field Technician
+Joel Otero, Field Technician

 Michelle Smith, Program Associate

 Michelle Smith is our Program Associate.
 She initially joined IRC in 2017 as a Field Biologist.
 She assists in many aspects of the Pine Rockland Initiative Program and the Restoring the Gold Coast Program.
 She has helped with the South Florida Water Management District projects since 2019, has helped with volunteer events for both programs, is our social media content creator, and our go to for GIS.
 She became a Certified Ecological Restoration Practitioner In-Training (CERPIT) through the Society for Ecological Restoration in 2020.
 Michelle grew up in Palm Beach Gardens, Florida and graduated from Florida State University with a Bachelor's in Environmental Studies and Biology and a minor in Chemistry.
 Her botanical experience ranges from the Florida panhandle to central and south Florida, the Rocky Mountains in Colorado, and the high-desert sagebrush steppe in eastern Oregon.
 She was a field biologist/botanist for Florida Natural Areas Inventory (FNAI) in 2017 where she conducted rare plant, invasive plant, gopher tortoise/burrows surveys and natural community mapping.
 She became a Certified Wetland Evaluator (CWE) from the Florida Department of Environmental Protection (FDEP) in 2021.
-Send Michelle an email.
+Email Michelle.

 Lauren B. Trotta, PhD, Biodiversity Conservation Fellow

 Lauren joined the IRC in 2022 as a Biodiversity Conservation Fellow.
 In this role she will facilitate the effort to conduct a 20-year review of the IRC's Rare Plants of South Florida, a treatise on the status of South Florida's rarest plants.
 Originally hailing from Connecticut, Lauren earned her BS in Biology from Providence College in Providence, RI before moving to Gainesville, FL, where she earned her MSc and PhD in Wildlife Ecology and Conservation from the University of Florida.
 Lauren's previous research experience focused on understanding the drivers of floristic diversity in Miami-Dade's urban pine rockland habitat fragments.
 She is excited to continue contributing to rare plant conservation in this role with the IRC.
-Email Lauren's personal website Google Scholar
+Email • Lauren's personal website • Google Scholar

 Associates